anandpodila3/Snake-Game/README.md

-# simple snake game
+# Snake Game

-This is a simple snake game using pygame in Python.
+This is a simple snake game using pygame.
+In python, pygame is one of the best modules and this is used for game programming.